katherine-fontan/CPSC350-Assignment-3/README.md

 luzfonta@chapman.edu

 Write a C++ program that uses a stack to analyze source code written in any language (C, C++, Lisp...you name it) and report the location of any mismatched delimiters.
+- Stack should be generic i.e can run with any data type.
+  - should allocate more room for itself
+- program should take the name of a file as a command line argument
+  - find one error at a time
+    - errors should specify line or end of file.
+  - if there are no errors, it should prompt the user for another file,